-Here are recipes and tips from food bloggers for perfect corned beef in the slow cooker!
-Hope you’re getting ready for St. Patrick’s Day.
-Use Recipe Round-Ups to find more holiday recipe collections like this one!
+Here are The BEST Slow Cooker Corned Beef Recipes from Food Bloggers for perfect corned beef in the slow cooker!
+Hope you’re getting ready for St. Patrick’s Day!

 St. Patrick’s Day is coming next week, and we recently featured Instant Pot Corned Beef, so I wanted to remind you that Slow Cooker Corned Beef is also a delicious option for St. Patrick’s Day eats!
 This post has so many good ideas for Slow Cooker Corned Beef, and we’re featuring it again to get you in the mood for March 17.
 Corned beef is definitely not the most photogenic of foods, but if you’re a corned beef lover like I am, I bet all these look good!
 And on Kalyn’s Kitchen I recently posted The BEST Low-Carb Corned Beef Recipes, which has good ideas for leftover corned beef.

 Slow Cooker Corned Beef was something I made every year in the days before I had an Instant Pot.
 Now I’d have a hard time deciding which method I prefer!
 But no matter whether you use the slow cooker or the Instant Pot, I hope you get to enjoy some delicious corned beef on March 17!

 All photos are copyrighted to the blog that posted the recipe ; just click the recipe name under any photo to get the complete recipe from the original site.

 The photo above is my own Corned Beef with Veggies and Horseradish Sauce, something I’ve made for many years in the slow cooker.
 I’ll be making that again this year, although these days I’d probably make Roasted Cabbage with Lemon instead of cooking the cabbage in the slow cooker.

 Slow Cooker Corned Beef and Cabbage from Foodie Crush has all the ingredients that make this Irish-American dish a classic.